Grover search revisited; application to image pattern matching: Conclusions

 Lastly we discuss the possible quantum advantage of the proposed method, where of course the computational overhead in the variational part of AAE should be carefully taken into account.
-First, note that the query complexity in the algorithm needs not include the cost for preparing the database quantum state as in the classical case.
-Therefore the core of complexity lies in the overhead to prepare the query quantum state; if the number of repetition of the AAE circuit $B(\boldsymbol{\theta})$ becomes dominant over the number of entire amplitude amplification operations, the quantum advantage in query complexity will vanish.
-Then it is important to limit the data vector to a low-dimensional one such as that of a telephone number or a low-resolution image used for object recognition, which can be represented with e.g., up to 6 qubits.
+First, note that the computational complexity in the entire algorithm needs not include the cost for preparing the database quantum state as in the classical case.
+Therefore the core of complexity lies in the overhead to prepare the query quantum state; if the number of repetition of the AAE circuit $B(\boldsymbol{\theta})$ becomes dominant over the number of Grover operations, the quantum advantage will vanish.
+Thus, it is important to limit each data vector to a low-dimensional one such as that of a telephone number or a low-resolution image used for object recognition, which can be represented with e.g., up to 6 qubits.
 In this case we expect that AAE would take roughly hundreds of iterations of $B(\boldsymbol{\theta})$ to encode the query data with enough precision, or even the quantum circuit for exact encoding could be implementable nearly perfectly.
-The point is, in any method, the complexity for preparing the quantum query data state does not scale with the number of database, $N_I$, which is usually quite big; the size of phone book is much bigger than the dimension of each data of phone number!
+The point is that, in this scenario, the complexity for preparing the quantum query data state does not scale with the number of database, $N_I$, which is usually quite big; the size of phone book is much bigger than the dimension of each data of phone number!
 Hence our view is that, when $N_D \ll N_I$ and a very accurate realization of the database state is not required, the proposed algorithm for search or pattern match may have a practical quantum advantage both in memory and query complexities.
-Surely the hardness of near-perfect implementation of Grover operator remains, yet which might be attacked via several recent proposals \cite{Liu2021-fk,Brianski2021-vd} together with possible circumvention via exploiting the specific structure of $A$ and $B$.
+Surely the hardness of near-perfect implementation of Grover operator remains, which yet might be attacked via several recent proposals \cite{Liu2021-fk,Brianski2021-vd} together with possible circumvention via exploiting the specific structure of $A$ and $B$.
 These important problems, along with customizing our framework for other applications, will be presented elsewhere.